lucky-blessed/sorting_algorithms/README.md

 Sorting Algorithm & Big O
-This is a peer group project handled by Grace Obodo and Lucky Nkwor
+This is a peer group project handled by GRACE OBODO and LUCKY NKWOR

 Resources
-iRead or watch:
+Read or watch:

 Sorting algorithm
 Big O notation